mongodb/docs/source/tutorial/deploy-geographically-distributed-replica-set.rst

   - ``mongodb2.example.net``

   Configure DNS names appropriately, *or* set up your systems' ``/etc/host`` file to reflect this configuration.
-Ensure that one of these hoses (e.g. ``mongodb3.example.net``) is located in Site B.
-  All other hosts should be located in Site A.
+Ensure that one system (e.g. ``mongodb2.example.net``) resides in Site B. Host all other hosts systems in Site A.

-- Ensure that network traffic can pass between all nodes in the network securely and efficiently.
+- Ensure that network traffic can pass between all members in the network securely and efficiently.
 Consider the following:

-  - Establish a virtual private network between the nodes in Site A and Site B so that all traffic between the sites are encrypted and private.
-Ensure that your network topology allows all traffic between members within a single site to be routed over the local area network.
+  - Establish a virtual private network between the systems in Site A and Site B (and Site C if it exists) to encrypt all traffic between the sites and remains private.
+Ensure that your network topology routs all traffic between members within a single site over the local area network.

   - Configure authentication using :setting:`auth` and
     :setting:`keyFile`, so that only servers and process with